JKWA/funx/usage-rules/eq.md

 ## Eq DSL

+The Eq DSL is a builder DSL that constructs equality comparators for later use.
+See the [DSL guides](../guides/dsl/overview.md) for the distinction between builder and pipeline DSLs.

-The Eq DSL provides a declarative syntax for building complex equality comparisons without explicit `contramap`, `concat_all`, and `concat_any` calls.
+The DSL provides a declarative syntax for building complex equality comparisons without explicit `contramap`, `concat_all`, and `concat_any` calls.

 **Design Philosophy:**